top of page

 - John Terauds, June 2019

-She performs as soloist-composer for most Symphonies and Chamber Orchestra’s across Canada and has been commissioned by the Calgary Philharmonic Orchestra, the Toronto Symphony Orchestra, Thunder Bay Symphony and Orchestre Metropolitan- Yannick Nézet-Séguin.
-In 2022 Derksen was the composer for the Canadian Pavilion for the World Expo in Dubai.
-Her work on the Podcast Stolen: Surviving St. Michael's by Connie Walker and Gimlet media won both a Pulitzer and Peabody.
-Upcoming 2024 engagements include Carnegie Hall, A collaboration with the Royal Winnipeg Ballet and the Winnipeg Symphony Orchestra.
+As a soloist-composer, Derksen has performed with most symphonies and chamber orchestras across Canada and has been commissioned by prestigious ensembles such as the Calgary Philharmonic Orchestra, the Toronto Symphony Orchestra, the Thunder Bay Symphony, and Orchestre Métropolitain under Yannick Nézet-Séguin.
+In 2022, she composed for the Canadian Pavilion at the World Expo in Dubai.
+Her work on the podcast "Stolen: Surviving St. Michael's" by Connie Walker and Gimlet Media earned both a Pulitzer Prize and a Peabody Award.
+Upcoming engagements in 2024 include a performance at Carnegie Hall and collaborations with the Royal Winnipeg Ballet and the Winnipeg Symphony Orchestra.

 bottom of page